 Retired Doctors Forum

-The programme of meetings for 2016/17 has now been confirmed and we invite you to attend.
+The programme of meetings for 2016/17 has now been completed.
 It is not necessary to be retired to join this group and attend these events.

 On Tuesday 4 October 2016 the programme commenced with a talk on The Pearl of Africa from Dr Hamish Foster.
-On Monday 21 November 2016 Dr Jim Rodger will present his Reflections and Memories of Medical Defence.
-To complete the programme we shall welcome Dr Sheila Ross on Tuesday 7 February 2017 and her talk on A Missionary and a Philanthropist.
+On Monday 21 November 2016 Dr Jim Rodger presented his Reflections and Memories of Medical Defence.
+To complete the programme we welcomed Dr Sheila Ross on Tuesday 7 February 2017 and her talk on A Missionary and a Philanthropist.

 RCGP West Scotland Faculty International Primary Care Network (IPCN)